desmondphan951/ProjectThree/README.md

 3. Customs Officers - As the batch of wines has been imported to China, the customs officer will verify the origination of this batch of wine and its quality and authenticity.
 Custom Officer will later register the information of the current location and transportation details on the Blockchain.

 4. Retailers -  the retailer can capture all the information to ensure the wine is authentic or not by backtracing the wine items from the Blockchain.
 This allows retailers to improvise their inventory-tracking system and also optimise their payment between members of the supply chain.

-5. Consumers (End Users) - From source to destination, the consumer is allow the explore the story of the wine, from vineyard to glass.
+From source to destination, the consumer is allow the explore the story of the wine, from vineyard to glass.
 Winechain's objective is attained, as we would be able to reduce the wine counterfeit issue through transperency of provenance, as well as promote the originator of the product.

  (To be edited later)
 ![](Images/projectidea.jpg)